johnny-xiao-li/Flex_10K/README.md

 To bridge this gap, we have developed a novel segmentation framework that combines **fuzzy matching** with **structural heuristics**.
 This framework robustly handles diverse report layouts, enabling flexible and reliable extraction of textual content from sections like Item 1A (Risk Factors) and Item 7 (MD&A).

-This repository contains all the code, data, and tutorials associated with our paper, **[Your Paper Title Here]**.
+This repository contains all the code, data, and tutorials associated with our paper, **From Rules to Flexibility: A Resource and Method for SEC Item Extraction in Post-2021 10-K Filings**.
 We hope this work provides critical infrastructure for researchers in the field of Financial Natural Language Processing (NLP).

 ---